ska-telescope/developer.skatelescope.org/src/explanation/containerization.rst

 Podman
 ~~~~~~

 Unlike Docker that runs as a client-server architecture, where the Docker daemon is the server, Podman is designed as a **daemonless** container engine.
 It does not require a running daemon to function, which simplifies the architecture and enhances security.
-It is generally compatible with Docker's CLI interface, making it smooth learning curve between the platforms.
+It is generally compatible with Docker's CLI interface, making a smooth learning curve between the platforms.
 As both engines abide by the OCI, they can run and manage the same images.

 - **Daemonless architecture**: Increases security and reduces complexity.
 - **Rootless mode**: Allows users to run containers without root privileges.